habibibagus123/habibibagus123/README.md

 ### Hi there my name is Habibi Bagus Suliano👋

+A bachelor's in Computer Engineering with a passion in Data

 ### 🛠️ Skills and Tools

 - **Programming Languages:** Python (Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, Plotly, TensorFlow), SQL